AbdulazizElsafadi/Storefront-Backend-Project/README.md

 ## IMPORTANT NOTES:

-1. If any test case fails then, tables will not be deleted.
+1. If any test case fails then, tables will not be deleted which will affect the result of the second run of the test cases.
-2. To run the test case the ENV var must be test.
+2. To run the test cases, the ENV var must be set to 'test'.

 ### \*Enjoy The Project.